paul-abbott/pegs.github.io/index.md

 # About

 Pegs is a Brussels-based artist-run organisation which supports the creation, exhibition and performance of audio-visual and sound based artworks.
-This includes moving image, film, music and sound creation and production.
-Pegs hosts artist [Keira Greene](http://keiragreene.com/), musician [Paul Abbott](https://paulabbott.net/) and sound designer [tyyym](https://tyyym.info/).
-Pegs supports the development and maintenance of a Brussels based inter-disciplinary artistic collaboration network which engages with and fosters international connections.
+This includes moving image, film, music and sound creation and production. <!--Pegs hosts artist [Keira Greene](http://keiragreene.com/), musician [Paul Abbott](https://paulabbott.net/) and sound designer [tyyym](https://tyyym.info/).!--> Pegs supports the development and maintenance of a Brussels based inter-disciplinary artistic collaboration network which engages with and fosters international connections.
 Pegs works with partner organisations and individuals involved in creative practice, exhibition and performance, education and research.

 pegs is a non profit organisation (VZW) established in 2021.